SteadierCash/My_C_projects/tideman/README.md

 Once all votes are collected, the program will calculate the winner(s) of the election based on the Tideman algorithm and print the result.

+## Features

+- Supports an arbitrary number of candidates (up to a maximum defined in the code).
+- Collects ranked preferences from voters.
+- Calculates preferences based on voter inputs.
+- Determines pairs of candidates based on preference counts.
+- Sorts pairs in decreasing order of preference.
+- Locks in pairs to determine the winner(s) while avoiding cycles in the preference graph.